| Been a while since you

 Here is a quick overview of other improvements added to ManageMore in

-1. Accounts Payable functionality is now possible with ManageMore
+this revision:1.
+Accounts Payable functionality is now possible with ManageMore

 including printing of company checks.